 JAVA_HOMEenvironment variable pointing to your Java installation folder.

-64-bit or 32-bit: if you are running on a 64-bit system, we recommend you install and use a 64-bit Java environment.
-A common source of problems are 64-bit systems having a 32-bit JRE accessible from the PATH.
-You may have different versions of Java installed, but always make sure that the PATH refers to one that matches your system specifications.
+64-bit OS with 32-bit JRE: A common source of problems are 64-bit systems having a 32-bit JRE accessible from the PATH.
+You may have different versions of Java installed, but always make sure that your PATH or JAVA_HOME refers to one that matches your system specifications.

 Next, execute the startup script appropriate for your environment: